 Land distribution and reclamation program:

-Introduced back in 1968, the land distribution and reclamation program aims at distributing fallow land free of charge, mostly in small plots, as a means of increasing the area under cultivation and encouraging crop and livestock production.
-The beneficiaries are required to develop a minimum of one quarter of the land surface within two to five years of beginning to till it.
+Introduced back in 1968, the land distribution and reclamation program aim at distributing fallow land free of charge, mostly in small plots, as a means of increasing the area under cultivation and encouraging crop and livestock production.
+The beneficiaries are required to develop a minimum of one-quarter of the land surface within two to five years of beginning to till it.
 Upon compliance, full ownership of the land is transferred to the farmer.

 The government continues to assist new farmers in implementing capital-intensive projects with special emphasis on diversification and greater efficiency.